clicon/clixon-controller-docs/serviceapi.rst

    Device object  Service-instance
    =============  =======================
    alice          ssh-users[group='devs']
-   kim            ssh-users[group='devs']
    =============  =======================

-Note that `kim` still remains since it was created by both ops and devs.

 Note also that this example only considers a single device `A`.
 In reality there are many more devices.